maureenwaitherero/How-browsers-work/HowBrowsersWork.md

 Once you have typed the URL/web address into your browser, the first thing your browser does is;

-STEP 1:

-The browser breaks the URL into three parts:
+STEP 1:The browser breaks the URL into three parts:

 •	The protocol ("http ://")
 The protocol identifies the method (set of rules) by which the resource is transmitted.